cibertech/OpenCVAndroid/README.md

 # OpenCVAndroid
-First test using OpenCV on android
+First test using OpenCV on android, based on the example provided by OpenCV.

 Dont forget to include the native library files from OpenCV/sdk/native/libs.